lupyuen/lupyuen.github.io/src/terminal.md

 __Nutt Shell (NSH)__ is the Command-Line Interface for NuttX.
 (Works like a Linux Shell)

-Previously we needed a special [__Serial Cable__](https://lupyuen.github.io/articles/lvgl2#appendix-boot-apache-nuttx-rtos-on-pinephone) to access the NSH Shell on PinePhone...
+Previously we needed a special [__Serial Cable__](https://lupyuen.github.io/articles/lvgl2#appendix-boot-apache-nuttx-rtos-on-pinephone) to access NSH Shell on PinePhone...

 Now we can run NSH Commands __through the Touchscreen__!
 (Pic above)